Paying your tuition fees

 If you require a Student Visa

 If you require a Student Visa (gov.uk) – formerly known as a Tier 4 Visa) to study in the UK, you need to provide proof that you can support yourself and pay for your course (this will vary depending on your circumstances).
-For more information see: Tier 4 (General) student visa (gov.uk).
+For more information see: General Student Visa (Tier 4) (gov.uk).

 Paying for your accommodation

 When you apply for your accommodation or accept your room, you'll need to make an advanced payment – this will be detailed in your room offer email.
 Your rent will then be split over three instalments (one per term).
 Find out more about paying for your accommodation.